DEVOTIONALS

 Feeding the Spirit means we saturate our minds with spiritual things

-(prayer, scripture reading, sermons, worshiping with others, etc.).
+(prayer, bible reading, sermons, worshiping with others, Christian

-As we increase one (Spirit), by default the other one (flesh) decreases.
+music, etc.).
+As we increase one (the Spirit), by default the other

 ACTION:

-which one is winning in your own life: self-control or Spirit-controlled.
+determine which one is winning control of your life:

-When the war for your soul begins, which choice do you make?
+– When the war for my soul begins, which choice do I make?

 Pray,

-“Heavenly Father, thank You for Your promise of a better life.
-Show
+“Heavenly Father, thank You for Your promise of a better life

-relinquish my control to You and become a “Spirit-led” child of Yours.”
+strive to relinquish my control to You and become a ‘Spirit-led’

 Unknown's avatar